Education teaches content. It doesn’t teach thinking.

 Start here

-Read an article to see the method in motion, or begin with the Start page to reach the School.
+Read an article to see the methods in motion, or begin with the Start page to reach the School.
+Do the Thinking Diagnostic to get a personalized report on your thinking blindspots, and a custom syllabus to fix them.